leah-jala/PP5-PaperDreams7Apr/README.md

 ![python testing 2](docs/testing/ss-python2.JPG)

 ![python testing 3](docs/testing/ss-python3.JPG)

+### Chrome tools
+I opened the developer tools in Chrome and clicked on each page to check for any page errors and found none.
+I tried repeatedly to run Lighthouse within Chrome Developer Tools, but it stays frozen on the message "Auditing paper-dreams-uk-herokuapp.com".
+I've tried it on several different days in normal and in incognito mode and it simply doesn't work.

 ## Develoment, Version Control & Deployment
 - A repository was created using Code Institute's template, which sets up the environment for git version control.